Table of Contents

 - 3. Biphenotypic acute leukemia

 Because of the great variability of ALL, there is no uniform treatment.
 Above all, children and adolescents are treated in the course of studies.
 Depending on the risk factors (e.g., genetic or immunophenotypic characteristics), patients are divided into study groups.
-In addition to the symptomatic treatment of anemia and the other symptoms, chemotherapy attempts to reduce production of the abnormal cells.
+In addition to the symptomatic treatment of anemia and the other symptoms, chemotherapy attempts to reduce the production of the abnormal cells.
 In the case of a special risk or unsuccessful chemotherapy, bone marrow transplantation by a foreign donor can also be considered.

 Note: Common in children, many subtypes (immunophenotyping necessary), symptoms of bone marrow failure (anemia, thrombocytopenia, granulocytopenia) most common, therapy in study groups, intrathecal prophylaxis important.